 7. Having a Standardized Delivery Procedure

-Outsourcing delivery partners does not mean that you have to compromise on your service efficiency.
+Outsourcing restaurant delivery partners does not mean that you have to compromise on your service efficiency.
 Specific delivery responsibilities should be assigned to the kitchen staff and delivery drivers.
 Outsourced delivery drivers should be well versed in their coverage area and make sure that your in-house kitchen staff knows well who is in charge of bagging the orders so that they can keep the orders ready to go.
 This will leave more time for drivers to match contents properly and avoid any mistakes.

-With increased technology and changing demographics, the future of food delivery is now brighter than ever.
+With increased technology and changing demographics, the future of restaurant delivery is now brighter than ever.
 Hence, you need to ensure that you provide top-notch service even when you are getting your food delivered to your customers.